robin-rpr/calos/doc/clearly-image.rst

     downstream Dockerfiles.

-  * Environment variables set with :code:`ENV` are effective in downstream Dockerfiles and also written to :code:`/ch/environment` for use in :code:`ch-run --set-env`.
+  * Environment variables set with :code:`ENV` are effective in downstream Dockerfiles and also written to :code:`/clearly/environment` for use in :code:`clearly run --set-env`.

   * Mount point directories specified with :code:`VOLUME` are created in the image if they don’t exist, but no other action is taken.